A3h1nt/a3h1nt.github.io/_posts/2023-09-28-The OldSkool TabNabbing.md

 ```bash
 [Website - A] ----OPENS----> [Website - B]

 [Website - B] ----window.opener("https://websiteA.com")----> [Website - A]
 ```

 1. `Website-A` opens `Website-B` and passes the window.opener property to it.
-2. `Website-B` returns the reference to the source window
+2. `Website-B` returns the reference to the source window.

 Example : ( Credits : [Shatabda](https://medium.com/@shatabda/security-tabnabbing-what-how-b038a70d300e ) )